 We consider our profit after tax as an appropriate indicator of the sustainable operating performance of the Bank.
 The graph below summarises the factors that derive the earnings performance of 2021.

-The Bank will strive to continue to sustain profitability amidst the high inflation environment and modest growth in the loans and advances portfolio.
+environment and modest growth in the loans and advances portfolio.